-SAFT ON WEALTH: The consumer finance mess
+Saft on Wealth: The consumer finance mess

-An examination of the Federal Reserve’s new tri-annual Survey of Consumer Financesshows we didn’t just suffer a debt bubble - we had an income drought.
+An examination of the Federal Reserve's new tri-annual Survey of Consumer Finances goo.gl/AxYTJ shows we didn't just suffer a debt bubble - we had an income drought.

 The statistics are stark: in the three years through 2010 the median family saw its net worth fall by nearly 40 percent, wiping almost two decades of asset accumulation off of the books.
 The real source of concern was a 7.7 percent drop in real income in the period, leaving many families still struggling with intractable debts.